 Did the Prodigal Son, after he repented and was forgiven, return to his ‘self-centered’ and ‘wicked’ lifestyle once he reconciled with his father?
 Did he tell himself, “Now that my Father has forgiven me, I can go back to my own ways and do what’s right in my own eyes and my Father will be okay with that”?
-Or do you think he honored his father and lived according to what his Father deemed as right living?
+Or did he recognize his sin, repent, and honor his father by seeking forgiveness and submission to his Father?

 As he states in most of his letters to the churches, Paul is reiterating to those in the Galatia, that trying to keep the Law for “justification” is futile.
 Getting circumcised ‘in order to be justified’ separates you from the grace, mercy and love God has shown us through the Messiah.
 We don’t obey our God to be justified in His sight; we obey Him because He is God!
 We are His bond-servants, grateful, faithful and wanting to show our love by behaving righteously as our Master Jesus did (again, please read “Justification vs. Righteousness“).

 This error of not understanding the difference between ‘Justification vs. Righteousness’ and ‘Faith vs. Law’ is why Paul expounds to the Galatians (and us) with the allegory in chapter 4.
 Just like Abraham trying to make God’s “promise” happen by his own works of the flesh, the Galatians thought that they would be “justified” by their own works of the flesh ~